MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

  - Failed log in - filters all your activities to display only failed log ons and failed sign in via SSO

- - File and folder activities - filters all your activities to display only those activities that involved files and folders, including upload and download folders, accessing folders; creating, deleting, uploading, downloading, quarantining and accessing files; and transferring content.
+ - File and folder activities - filters all your activities to display only those activities that involved files and folders.
+The filter includes upload, download, and accessing folders, along with creating, deleting, uploading, downloading, quarantining, and accessing files, and transferring content.

  - Impersonation activities - filters all your activities to display only impersonation activities.

  - Mailbox activities - filters all your activities to display only Microsoft Exchange Online activities such as create item, purge messages from mailbox, update message and send message using Send As permissions (impersonation).

- - Password changes and reset requests - filters all your activities to display only those activities that involving password reset, change password and force user to change password on next sign in.
+ - Password changes and reset requests - filters all your activities to display only those activities that involving password reset, change password, and force user to change password on next sign-in.

  - Security risks - filters all your activities to display only those activities that match DLP policies.

  - Sharing activities - filters all your activities to display only those activities that involve sharing folders and files, including creating a company link, creating an anonymous link and granting read/write permissions.

- - Successful log in - filters all your activities to display only those activities that involve successful log ins, including impersonate action, impersonate log on, single sign-on log on, and log on from new device.
+ - Successful log in - filters all your activities to display only those activities that involve successful log ins, including impersonate action, impersonate log on, single sign-on log-on, and log on from new device.

 ![query activities](./media/queries-activity.png)